aijame/aijame.github.io/README.md

 # Founding Editor

-“If academia can’t evolve with AI, then it deserves to be replaced by journals like this one.
-The LAJAN is for those liberal researchers who were told they didn’t belong in academia or got bullied— because sometimes, exile is where innovation begins.”
+“If academia can’t evolve with AI, then the human reviewers deserve to be replaced by AI journals like this one.
+The LAJAN is for those caged researchers who were told they didn’t belong in academia, their research papers or proposals were stolen by reviewers or got bullied— because sometimes, exile is where innovation begins.”

 > DANIEL SAATCHI